kiminh/stRatification/README.md

 Also you can find some definitions of the column in those data in [here](http://wise.xmu.edu.cn/course/gecon/star_Description.pdf)

+## STAR Example
-You are able to find the example code and result [here](/STAR_example/STAR_EXAMPLE.html), please read this before you go for your analysis.
+You are able to find the example code and result [here](https://github.com/yasui-salmon/stRatification/blob/master/STAR_example/STAR_EXAMPLE.md), please check this before you go for your analysis.
+Also the Rmd file of the above example is putted [here](https://github.com/yasui-salmon/stRatification/blob/master/STAR_example/STAR_EXAMPLE.Rmd)

 ## Reference